 23. Retelling the Story

 Retelling or summarizing is an important check on comprehension—can the student identify the main events and characters of the story?
-This anchor chart gives a hand in explaining the concept.
+Reading anchor charts like this one lend a hand in explaining the concept.

 24. Find the Main Idea